Haweanah/notenique/README.md

 ### Prerequisites
 Ensure you have Python 3.x and pip installed.
 You can download Python from the official Python website.

-Steps to Install
+### Steps to Install
-Clone the repository:
+- Clone the repository:

-bash
-Copy code
 git clone https://github.com/your-username/notenique.git
 cd notenique
-Create a virtual environment:
+- Create a virtual environment:

-bash
+-- bash
-Copy code
 python3 -m venv venv
 Activate the virtual environment:

-For Windows:
+-- For Windows:

-bash
-Copy code
 venv\Scripts\activate
-For Mac/Linux:
+-- For Mac/Linux:

-bash
-Copy code
 source venv/bin/activate

-Install the required dependencies:
+- Install the required dependencies:

-bash
+-- bash
-Copy code
 pip install -r requirements.txt
-Set up the database:
+- Set up the database:

-bash
+-- bash
-Copy code
 flask db init
 flask db migrate
 flask db upgrade
-Run the application:
+- Run the application:

-bash
+-- bash
-Copy code
 flask run
-Open the app in your browser:
+- Open the app in your browser:

-arduino
-Copy code
 http://127.0.0.1:5000/
-Usage
+## Usage
+### Login/Signup:
-Login/Signup: Users can sign up or log in to access their personalized notes.
+Users can sign up or log in to access their personalized notes.
+###
+Create Notes:
-Create Notes: Logged-in users can create new notes from the "Create Notes" page.
+Logged-in users can create new notes from the "Create Notes" page.
+### Manage Notes:
-Manage Notes: Users can edit or delete notes they have created.
+Users can edit or delete notes they have created.
-Search: Use the search bar to find notes based on title or content.
+### Profile:
-Profile: Users can upload their profile image and view their personalized page.
+Users can upload their profile image and view their personalized page.
-Contributing
+## Contributing
 We welcome contributions to make Notenique better!
 If you'd like to contribute, please follow these steps:

 Fork the repository.